Aran404/Nitro-Redeemer/README.md

 # Nitro-Redeemer
-# Star this repo and follow if you actually want to see more good tools to be posted here!
+# Star this repo and follow if you actually want to see more good tools posted here!

 Boost Nations nitro redeemer that I made for them, fixed.